bonomiandreia/test-marketplace/README.md

 Nuxt: The nuxt arcteture is a consolided for organization

-Tailwind.scss: it used to contains global components with potential to be used in other components components/icons: all the svgs should be in this folder to dark mode works in svg icons too
+Tailwind.scss: it used to contains global components with potential to be used in other components (box-marketplace, button-mindaro-marketplace) components/icons: all the svgs should be in this folder to dark mode works in svg icons too
 webp: all images are in webp for a better otimization
 @nuxt/icon: is a library to access a many icons (https://icones.js.org/collection/all)